mindThomas/Kugle-Misc/README.md

 cd ~
-git clone https://github.com/acado/acado.git -b stable ACADOtoolkit cd ~/ACADOtoolkit mkdir build cmake -DCMAKE_BUILD_TYPE="Release" .. echo 'source acado_env.sh' >> ~/.bashrc source acado_env.sh
+git clone https://github.com/acado/acado.git -b stable ACADOtoolkit cd ~/ACADOtoolkit git checkout b4e28f3131f79cadfd1a001e9fff061f361d3a0f mkdir build cmake -DCMAKE_BUILD_TYPE="Release" .. echo 'source acado_env.sh' >> ~/.bashrc source acado_env.sh
 ```

+Note that a more recent branch from [November 2018](https://github.com/acado/acado/tree/b4e28f3131f79cadfd1a001e9fff061f361d3a0f) has been chosen and used for all tests.
+The `stable` branch is not compatible with the MATLAB interface due to a change in the MEX Code generation script related to the `info` return struct.

 ## MPC simulation
 This repository includes tests for the shape-accelerated model predictive controller including obstacle avoidance.
 The MPC can be simulated (faster than real-time) with a predefined trajectory and visualized with a 2D top-down view.
 Random obstacles will be generated during simulation.
 Run the simulation from the `build` folder after compiling.